GSA/idmanagement.gov/_playbooks/playbook-autopen.md

 2. Travel situations outside of normal working hours that require Federal Register submission.
 3. Efficiency when multiple documents must be signed.

-The OFR outlines signing requirements in the [Document Drafting Handbook](https://www.archives.gov/files/federal-register/write/handbook/ddh.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
+The OFR outlines signing requirements in the [Document Drafting Handbook](https://www.archives.gov/files/federal-register/write/handbook/ddh.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 There are three main requirements.

 1. The signer must be a federal employee with the authority to act for an agency.
 Laws or Executive Orders define which agency is the regulatory body, while an agency determines who has the authority to sign Federal Register documents.
 2. The title in the signature block must be related to the authority to sign the document.
 It cannot include honorary titles or titles associated with a different agency role.